Bosporan Kingdom: Geography

-The Bosporan Kingdom was located between the Crimean and Taman peninsulas centered around the Kerch Strait, known in antiquity as the Cimmerian Bosporus, from where the kingdom's name is derived.
-To south sat the Black Sea, a crossroads connecting the Balkans to the west, the Eurasian steppes to the north, the Caucasus and Central Asia to the east, Asia Minor and Mesopotamia to the south, and Greece to the southwest.
+The Bosporan Kingdom was located between the Crimean and Taman peninsulas centered around the Kerch Strait, known in antiquity as the Cimmerian Bosporus, from which the kingdom's name is derived.
+To south sat the Black Sea, a crossroads connecting Southeast Europe to the west, the Eurasian steppes to the north, the Caucasus and Central Asia to the east, Asia Minor and Mesopotamia to the south, and Greece to the southwest.
 To the north is the Sea of Azov, sometimes considered part of the Black Sea, with shallow waters and abundant rivers flowing toward it.

 Most of the kingdom fell in the Pontic-Caspian Steppe, a temperate grassland ideal for nomadic pastoralism.
 The south-eastern Crimean coastline is flanked by the Crimean mountains, with the highest peak being Roman-Kosh at 1,545 meters (5,069 ft.).
 Towards the west, the mountains drop steeply to the Black Sea, while to the east, they slowly develop into a steppe landscape.
 The southwestern coast of the Taman peninsula is bound by the Greater Caucasus half of the Caucasus Mountains.

 Economy

 Greek colonization in the Black sea region dates back into the Greek Dark Ages, from which there is ample evidence of cultural and economic exchange as well as hostility between Greek and local populations, such as the Thracians, Dacians, and later Scythians.

-Scythian expansion and unification in the fifth century BCE lead to many of these settlements being wiped out or turned into Scythian protectorates, as was the case in the city of Olbia.
-It has been suggested that this pressure allowed the Archeanactid dynasty to create the first Bosporan state, lasting from 480-438 BCE, at which point it was overthrown by the Spartocid Dynasty, beginning a period of economic expansion.
+Scythian expansion and unification in the fifth century BC led to many of these settlements being wiped out or turned into Scythian protectorates, as was the case in the city of Olbia.
+It has been suggested that this pressure allowed the Archeanactid dynasty to create the first Bosporan state, lasting from 480-438 BC, at which point it was overthrown by the Spartocid Dynasty, beginning a period of economic expansion.

-The Black Sea Greeks before this period had dealt largely in goods like animals, slaves, furs, and fish with grain playing a minor role.
+The Black Sea Greeks before this period had dealt largely in goods like animals, slaves, furs, and fish, with grain playing a minor role.
 Stemming from conditions caused by the Peloponnesian War, the city of Athens had acquired a large demand for grain, and the strain on their empire meant they could do little about Spartocids attacking the city of Nymphaeum, on which they relied on for Black Sea trade.
-The Spartocids were willing to trade with to Athens their grain in exchange for mainland goods and silver, which presumably furthered Athenian decline.
+The Spartocids were willing to trade their grain with Athens in exchange for mainland goods and silver, which presumably furthered Athenian decline.

 Military

 The Bosporan kingdom under the Spartocid kings was heavily influenced by the mixing of local Scythian and Greeks at all levels of society, particularly in the nobility.
-In an internal conflict between Satyrus II and his brother Emuelus, the royal Bosporan army was said to contain no more than two thousand Greeks, and an equal number of Thracians fighting as mercenaries.
-The vast majority of the army was Scythian, with ten thousand cavalry and more than twenty thousand infantry reported.
-Eumelus, allied with the Sirace king Aripharnes, brought twenty thousand Scythian cavalry and even more infantry.
+In an internal conflict between Satyrus II and his brother Eumelus, the royal Bosporan army was said to contain no more than 2,000 Greeks, and an equal number of Thracians fighting as mercenaries.
+The vast majority of the army was Scythian, with 10,000 cavalry and over 20,000 infantry reported.
+Eumelus, allied with the Sirace king Aripharnes, brought 20,000 Scythian cavalry and even more infantry.